On this page

 Add

 add increments a user property by some numerical value.
-If the user property doesn't have a value set yet, it's initialized to 0 before being incremented.
+If the user property doesn't have a value set yet, the SDK initializes the property to 0 before it increments.

 Set multiple user properties

-logEvent() method allows you to set the user properties along with event logging.
+The logEvent() method lets you set user properties along with event logging.
 You can use setUserProperties as a shorthand to set multiple user properties at one time.

 Arrays in user properties